-When a respondent is found responsible for violating the community standards outlined in this code, the case administrator or appropriate committee or appellate body will impose sanctions that are intended to maintain an environment conducive to the achievement of the College’s educational mission as well as provide opportunities for the respondent to learn and grow as a result of the incident.
+When a respondent is found responsible for violating the community standards outlined in this code, the case administrator or appropriate hearing body will impose sanctions that are intended to maintain an environment conducive to the achievement of the College’s educational mission as well as provide opportunities for the respondent to learn and grow as a result of the incident.

-Sanctions imposed by a hearing panel or case administrator take effect immediately following notification of the outcome.
-A sanction involving a grade in a course does not take effect until the end of the semester.
+Sanctions imposed by a board panel or case administrator take effect immediately following notification of the outcome.

 Respondents who do not complete their assigned sanctions by the deadline provided to them may be subject to another conduct meeting or hearing for failing to comply.
 Repeated violations, including failing to comply with conduct sanctions, will result in increasingly severe sanctions up to and including expulsion.

-The sanctions listed below are not exhaustive and may be added to or modified by the case administrator or hearing panel as deemed appropriate to achieve the goals mentioned above.
+The sanctions listed below are not exhaustive and may be added to or modified by the case administrator or board panel as deemed appropriate to achieve the goals mentioned above.